 Citations

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)Kay, Joanna.
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)Kay, Joanna.
+A Comparison of Histamine Induced Increases in Cutaneous Vascular Permeability in Sweet Itch and Normal Ponies and the Effect of the H1 Receptor Antagonist Diphenhydramine.

+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)Kay, Joanna.
 A Comparison of Histamine Induced Increases in Cutaneous Vascular Permeability in Sweet Itch and Normal Ponies and the Effect of the H1 Receptor Antagonist Diphenhydramine. .

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)Kay, Joanna.
-A Comparison of Histamine Induced Increases in Cutaneous Vascular Permeability in Sweet Itch and Normal Ponies and the Effect of the H1 Receptor Antagonist Diphenhydramine .

-Harvard Citation (style guide)Kay, J. (n.d.).
+UCL Harvard Citation (Style Guide)Kay, J. (n.d.).
 A comparison of histamine induced increases in cutaneous vascular permeability in sweet itch and normal ponies and the effect of the h1 receptor antagonist diphenhydramine.